 - HC-6.3.1 Investment firm licensees must maintain clearly documented and communicated staff responsibilities and reporting lines. - HC-6.3.2 For the purposes of Rule HC-6.3.1, investment firm licensees should maintain and document their delegated authority structure as well as written terms of reference for staff positions. - The Board must adopt by-laws prescribing each senior manager's title, authorities, duties and internal reporting responsibilities.
-This must be done in consultation with the CEO, to whom the other senior managers should normally report. - following:
+This must be done in consultation with the CEO, to whom the other senior managers should normally report. - These provisions must include but should not be limited to the following: